The Annual Review Of The Exposure Control Plan Must Document

 Review and Update Controls

 Now compare your current controls against the reassessed risks.
 Are your engineering controls still effective?
-And is the PPE you specified actually available and in good condition?
+Is the PPE you specified actually available and in good condition?
 Sometimes plans call for specific respirator models that are discontinued.
 That’s a problem that needs fixing.

 Also check work practices.
 If your plan says workers must shower after handling contaminated materials, but there’s no shower facility, that’s a gap.
 Document these discrepancies and outline corrective actions.